ECE3400-Team14/Team-14-Website/docs/Milestones/Milestone1.md

 ## Line Detection

-Reading anolog values from the line sensors, we have to determine what values correspond to the white line and what values correspond to the dark surface.
+After reading anolog values from the line sensors, we have to determine what values correspond to the white line and what values correspond to the dark surface by setting a threshold.
 The readings vary across different sensors due to different setup and installations.
-Thus, we have to calibrate each sensors.
+Thus, we have to calibrate our threashold for each sensor.
 Here's one of the four functions:

 ```cpp
 /* returns 0 if white detected, 1 if black */